 Eligible offenders do have to wait a certain statutorily set amount of time before they can have their record sealed.
 Now, the triggering of that for this is completion of the sentence.
 That means paying off all the fines, paying off any restitution that’s owed, serving out any jail sentence and successfully serving out any period of prison.
 The timelines for a felony conviction first depend on the number of convictions – after the completion of sentence, the offender has to wait three, four or five years, depending on the number of prior convictions and following the completion of the sentence.
 For all misdemeanors, it is one year after the completion of the sentence.
 Any arrests or charges that were never indicted have a practically guaranteed chance of sealing those records.
 You have to wait two years from the time the grand jury failed to indict the case or no bill was returned, but oftentimes, those charges can be sealed as soon as the we know that the prosecution isn’t moving forward.

 We are often asked questions such as “can you do it on your own?” and “Do you need an attorney?”.
 The simple answer is that people can and frequently do file their own requests to have their record sealed, and especially so in simple cases, but this can be a very complex area of law.
 And the motion itself, the request to the court to have these record sealed, requires factual support with records, character letters, and often legal analysis to make sure and demonstrate to the court that the applicant is eligible, and the appropriate waiting period has passed.
 Just because an application is filed doesn’t mean it’ll be granted, the prosecutor’s office can and often will oppose that request.
-If it is important to you, you should really at least consider talking to an attorney.
-And in order to make sure that you’re successful, bringing in the assistance of an experienced attorney for the evidentiary hearing is crucial.
+If it is important to you, you should really at least consider talking to a criminal defense lawyer in Delaware.
+And in order to make sure that you’re successful, bringing in the assistance of an experienced criminal defense attorney for the evidentiary hearing is crucial.